-- ▶ Present updates, findings, and proposed solutions to CQI subgroup. - Track progress, status, and impact of solutions being implemented.
+- Gather and report data. - Review data and prioritize concerns. - Investigate contributing factors and identify potential solutions. - Present updates, findings, and proposed solutions to CQI subgroup. - Track progress, status, and impact of solutions being implemented.

 The Community Partnerships Evaluation and Data Analytics team continues to lead and monitor CQI activities and in the coming year will work closely with the Performance, Accountability, and Quality Improvement Administration (PAQIA) to expand CQI efforts.